 She also addresses one of the biggest problems that memoir writers have: how to fold people you know and love into your stories.
 In her poignant last essay of the book, she leaves her readers with a question mark.
 She examines the ways that she has dealt with this issue especially in regards to her mother.
 In the end, the reader leaves feeling that Hampl is still wrestling with how to understand the tension that exists between her relationships and her writing.

-One of the most compelling things about this collection is Hampl’s stunning honesty.
+One of the most compelling things about I Could Tell You Stories is Hampl’s stunning honesty.
 One might think that a memoir about memoir (a meta-memoir, even) might be the consummate act of navel-gazing.
 But Hampl’s honesty keeps the book from veering off into that realm.
 She points out the lies in her own memories, examines herself under glaring light, and writes openly about her struggles with various topics.
 It is this honesty that allows her to connect her own stories with the larger world.

 *This post is part of a series on the craft of writing called Reading for Writers.
 This series examines a variety of authors to ascertain the choices they’ve made in their writing and the effects of those choices so that we as writers can make better decisions in our own writing.
 May contain affiliate links.